jj55j7/xrpay/README.md

 ### 2. Setup Parent Wallet

-Set up a parent wallet with RLUSD trustline:
+Set up a parent wallet with RLUSD trustline.
+PARENT_SEED can be found in the dashboard of the app(Parent View):

 ```bash
 node setup-parent-wallet.js <PARENT_SEED> <ISSUER_ADDRESS>